 Open all the hatches and poke your nose where you might not be expected to delve.
 Is the cabling all neatly routed and secured?
 Are the fibreglass edges rough and sharp or bevelled and tidy?
 Are the storage spaces all properly drained?
 And for that matter, does the deck itself have adequate drainage?
 A RIB needs to be capable of shedding water fast, because at some point, every RIB will take a wave over the bow.
 And for that same reason, does the boat have a dedicated place for the dry storage of delicate items?
 Plenty claim to have exactly that but I’ve lost count of the number of times my dry gear has ended up wet.

 In addition to inspecting the quality of the build and finish, consider what specific features you require.
 While traditional seating might involve a pair of jockeys allied to an aft bench and a small ‘suicide seat’ in the front of the helm console, there are now plenty of more sociable, family-friendly configurations available.
 In particular, the bow space is often far better used, especially on sunny, Mediterranean style boats from the likes of Stingher and Capelli.

 Up at the helm, your electronics need to be large enough to read at a glance, robust enough to cope with concerted exposure to saltwater and easy enough to operate with a gloved hand.
 A good touchscreen colour chart plotter with a sunlight-viewable screen is a great asset - and so too is a fixed VHF with a powerful external speaker to compete with the noise of wind and waves.

 RIB buying summary

 Considering alternatives to a RIB boat?
-See our features on buying other types of powerboats, check out our guide to Buying a sports cruiser as well as How to pick the perfect fishing boat and A guide to bow riders.
+See our features on buying other types of powerboats, check out our guide to choosing a tender, as well as how to pick the perfect fishing boat.